Frisco Historic Park Lunchtime Lecture Series

 Type: Community Event, Guest Speaker, Other

-The Frisco Historic Park Summer Lunchtime Lecture Series will take place on Wednesdays, June 15 – August 24, 2022 at 12:00pm at the Frisco Historic Park.
+The Frisco Historic Park Summer Lunchtime Lecture Series take place on Wednesdays, June 14 – August 30 at 12:00pm.
 Learn about the rich history of Frisco and surrounding areas in Colorado with a Q&A after each lecture.
-Lectures are free to attend.
-See a schedule of events below.
-(Attending a lecture also counts towards adult summer reading!)
+Lectures are free to attend, seating is limited and doors open at 11:45am.
+(Please leave dogs and food at home) See a schedule of events below.